CIRC 2023 Summer Competition Tasks

 Notes

-- Major damage will be fairly obvious with cuts or markings on the pipe, which can’t be repaired.
+- Major damage will be catastrophic and obvious that it can’t be repaired.

-- Rovers must be able to pick up and maneuver lengths of 4” diameter PVC pipe, weighed down with additional components.
-Materials and rules are subject to change.
+- Rovers must be able to pick up and maneuver lengths of 3 inch diameter PVC pipe (3.25 inch OD), weighed down with additional components.

 Traversal+